david-cao/gRPCBenchmarks/README.md

 $ ./gradlew :grpc-benchmarks:installDist
 ```

 Ensure your Android device can access your computer over the network.
-This can be done either with USB tethering or a local network.
+This can be done either with USB tethering or a local network (USB is recommended).
 Then start the `qps_server` by running
 ```
 $ ./benchmarks/build/install/grpc-benchmarks/bin/qps_server --address=localhost:50051
 ```
 The benchmarking app expects for `qps_server` to be running on port 50051.

-Once server is up, type in your IP, number of concurrent connections you want (recommended 1), the size of your payload (defaults to 100 bytes), and press the play button for the gRPC benchmarks.
+Once server is up, input your IP, the number of concurrent connections you want (recommended 1, this only affects the gRPC benchmarks), the size of your payload (defaults to 100 bytes), and press the play button for the gRPC benchmarks.
 The benchmarks will take about 70 seconds, 10 for warmup and 60 for the benchmarks.

 #### Benchmarking HTTP JSON
 Make sure you're in the `http_server` directory and simply run